redhat-developer/vscode-java/README.md

 * `java.selectionRange.enabled`: Enable/disable Smart Selection support for Java.
 Disabling this option will not affect the VS Code built-in word-based and bracket-based smart selection.

 New in 0.51.0:
-* `java.actionsOnPaste.organizeImports`: Triggers "Organize imports" when java code is pasted into an empty file.
+* `java.actionsOnPaste.organizeImports`: [experimental] Triggers "Organize imports" when code is pasted into a java file.

 Troubleshooting
 ===============